-In fact, there is a positive correlation between the valuation of properties in black neighborhoods and upward mobility of black children, whose parents had incomes at the 25th percent of the national income distribution.
-In other words, black children born to low-income families had higher income as adults if they grew up in a metro areas that valued black property closer to its observable market characteristics.
+In fact, there is a positive correlation between the valuation of properties in black neighborhoods and upward mobility of black children whose parents had incomes at the 25th percent of the national income distribution.
+In other words, black children born to low-income families had higher income as adults if they grew up in a metro area that valued black property closer to its observable market characteristics.
 We restrict this analysis to the 113 metropolitan areas with at least one majority black neighborhood.
 We also give extra weight in the analysis to metro areas with larger black populations to reduce the influence of measurement error; as such, the estimates should be thought of as characterizing the experience of the average black person living in different types of metropolitan areas.

 As shown in the figure below, metropolitan areas in the lowest quintile of valuation for majority black neighborhoods compared to white neighborhoods generate very low upward mobility for black children born near 1980.
 The average black child born in these areas to families at the 25th percentile of the national income distribution advances only to the 31st percentile.
 In areas with greater valuation for black neighborhoods, in the fourth quintile in particular, children end up in the 35th percentile.
-The positive relationship is more muted for the areas with the highest valuations of black neighborhoods, likely as a result of other factors.
+The positive relationship is more muted for the areas with the highest valuations of black neighborhoods, likely because of other factors.

 Source: Gallup-Brookings analysis of data from Zillow, the 5-year 2016 American Community Survey and Equality of Opportunity Project.
-Devaluation measure is based on median list price per sq foot after adjusting for home and neighborhood quality.
-Analysis is of 113 metropolitan areas with at least one majority black census track and one track with black population shares under 1 percent.
+Devaluation measure is based on median list price per square foot after adjusting for home and neighborhood quality.
+Analysis is of 113 metropolitan areas with at least one majority black census tract and one tract with black population shares under 1 percent.
 Means are weighted by the number of black residents in metro area.

 We also find that segregation is correlated with devaluation.
 Areas that undervalue homes in black neighborhoods are much more likely to be highly segregated, using a standard black-white segregation index.

 A regression analysis that predicts the quality-adjusted valuation of black neighborhoods based on black economic mobility, segregation, and racist internet searches finds all three are significant and help explain variation in the valuation of black properties.
-The anti-black internet search term, however, is less robust and only significant when controlling for the other variables.
+The anti-black internet search term variable, however, is less robust and only significant when controlling for the other variables.

 Source: Gallup-Brookings analysis of data from Zillow and the 5-year 2016 American Community Survey.
 Devaluation measure is based on median list price per sq. foot after adjusting for home and neighborhood quality.
 Analysis is of 113 metropolitan areas with at least one majority black census track and one track with black population shares under 1 percent.
 Means are weighted by the number of black residents in metro area.

-Turning to specific metro areas, Rochester, New York gives the lowest relative value to homes in neighborhoods that are 50 percent black, after adjusting for housing and neighborhood quality.
+Turning to specific metro areas, Rochester, N.Y. gives the lowest relative value to homes in neighborhoods that are 50 percent black, after adjusting for housing and neighborhood quality.
 These properties are listed with 65 percent less value per square foot.
 Rochester also exhibits high levels of black-white segregation and anti-black internet searches are common.
 Black children growing up in Rochester, New York in low-income families (at the 25th percentile) do relatively poorly as adults (the 31st percentile).

-Tulsa, Omaha, and Jacksonville are also among the 10 areas with the lowest valuations for black neighborhoods, at -40 percent or less.
-Economic mobility is low there as well, though better in Tulsa, where segregation is relative low and Google searches with anti-black slurs are relatively rare.
+Tulsa, Okla., Omaha, Neb., and Jacksonville, Fla. are also among the 10 areas with the lowest valuations for black neighborhoods, at -40 percent or lower.
+Economic mobility is low there as well, though better in Tulsa, where segregation is relatively low and Google searches with anti-black slurs are relatively rare.